-A. The representative to the Nursing Faculty Organization (NFO) and the BSN Assessment committee will be the BCUNSA president or an alternate officer if the president is not available.
+A. The representative to the Nursing Faculty Organization (NFO) and the BSN Assessment committee will be the BCUNSA president or an alternate officer if the president is not available and a representative from the RN-BSN student group.

 THE PROCEDURE FOR NURS 00 IS: